dnsimple/dnsimple-developer/content/v2/dns-analytics.markdown

 `:date` | Group rows by date

 No groupings will be applied by default unless specified.
+Multiple groupings can be provided, separated by a comma.

 <info>
 Applying groupings to the query will add columns to the response payload.